 - It’s gentle, but still strong and efficient.
 Moms who use this breast pump are always happy to announce how much it has saved their breast and nipple tissue.
 This characteristic makes it wonderful for EP mamas who are pumping numerous times per day.

 - It’s closed system means that no cleaning of the tubing needs to happen and breast milk will not encounter any bacteria between expressed milk and pump tubing.

 P.S.
 I should also mention that the Spectra S2 is also a fantastic breast pump for exclusive pumping.
 It is however, not rechargeable like the S1, but it is pink and costa a little bit less as well!

 The Medela Pisa was my first breast pump and it served me well for half of my exclusive pumping career.
-I chose this pump as my second favorite breast pump option for exclusively pumping and here’s why.
+I chose this pump as A favorite breast pump option for exclusively pumping and here’s why.

 - The Medela Pisa (pump in style advance) was made for heavy duty pumping.
 This company knows how to make breast pumps and it’s obvious.
 This pump is very easy to use, no user experience needed to operate.